 Individual Interviews

-February 26 – 28, 2026
+February 19 – 21, 2026

 A combined score from both the application essay and group interview performance is used to determine the students selected for individual interviews.
-Selected students will be notified by e-mail and conduct the interview in late-February with a review panel of Advisory Board members, staff, students, and Fellows.
+Selected students will be notified by e-mail and will conduct the interview in late-February with a review panel of Advisory Board members, staff, students, and Fellows.

-2025-2026 Required Events and Activities
+2026-2027 Required Events and Activities

-Students accepted into the Blackburn Institute’s 2025 New Student Class are required to attend the following events.
+Students accepted into the Blackburn Institute’s 2026 New Student Class are required to attend the following events.
 The Institute will provide transportation to all required off-campus events.
-Events for the 2026 New Student Class will be updated in November.
+Events for the 2027 New Student Class will be updated in December 2026.

 Events